Best Free Antivirus for Windows XP

 The justification provided for organizations to still use Windows XP was that legacy applications and devices did not support later versions of the Windows operating systems.
 Upgradation to supported hardware and software applications was expensive and beyond the budget.
 Still, organizations that had implemented effective cyber security systems were able to escape the clutches of the WannaCry ransomware.

-What is the difference between a free antivirus solution and an effective free antivirus for Windows XP?
-An antivirus solution must have certain typical features, and an effective free antivirus will have certain features that are not available in traditional free antivirus solutions, which will protect the computer from zero-day malware.
+What is the difference between a regular antivirus solution and an effective antivirus for Windows XP?
+An antivirus solution must have certain typical features, and an effective antivirus will have certain features that are not available in traditional free antivirus solutions, which will protect the computer from zero-day malware.

 Features of Typical Free Antivirus Solutions